 According to a research article by Suzanne Robin, an oncology nurse she states that the best age to learn a second language is as a child rather than an Adult.
 In her article “Why is it easier for a Child to learn a New Language than an Adult,” she mentions that the age 0-12 is the ideal age bracket of learning a second language and lists many reasons as to why children belong to this age bracket learn new languages with ease.

 If you decide to get your child to learn a second language, try Classover.
-For only $10/Class, Classover have over 200 state-certified instructors.
+For an affordable price to participate into the class, Classover have over 200 state-certified instructors.
 All our live online classes are small sized (1-6 studetns) so your child can get the best attention from our native instructors.

 Sign up in the form below for 2 FREE Trial Classes